cpeditor/cpeditor/src/Settings/README.md

   * `%#label` -> `"#label"`

-* String starts with ! is considered as a raw string that need translate.
-It becomes a string list [ raw str, translates str ].
+* String starts with ! is considered as a raw string that need to be translated.
+It becomes a string list [ raw str, translated str ].

   * `!tips` -> `QStringList{"tips", tr("tips")}`